Mohammadrezaaofficial/Food-Recommendation/README.md

 # Food-Recommendation

+This document describes the creation of a food recommendation system using a synthetic dataset and three different machine learning models.
+The system aims to recommend complementary food items (like drinks or sides) based on a main food item, while also considering contextual factors.

-## Dataset Generation
+## Dataset Generation 📝
-First, a simulated dataset of 100,000 food orders is generated using the Faker library.
-Each order includes a customer ID, order date, a main food item from categories like Pizza, Burger, or Pasta, and a random quantity.
-The total price is calculated based on a price range for each food category and the quantity.
+First, a synthetic dataset of 100,000 orders is created using the Faker library.
+Each order includes a MainItem (e.g., Pizza, Burger, Pasta) along with a randomized selection of complementary items such as a drink, side, starter, or dessert, which are added based on a set probability.
+The dataset also includes a CustomerID, OrderDate, quantity, and total_price.

-The script then randomly adds complementary items—a drink, side, starter, or dessert—based on a set probability for each category:

-Drink: 60% chance of being added.

-Side: 50% chance of being added.

-Starter: 40% chance of being added.

-Dessert: 30% chance of being added.

-After generating the orders, the data is structured into a pandas DataFrame.
-Additional features are then created to enrich the dataset:
+To make the recommendations more context-aware, new features are added:

-Time-based features: The hour of the day, day of the week, and whether the order was placed on a weekend are extracted from the OrderDate.
+Time features: The hour of the day, day of the week, and whether the order was on a weekend (IsWeekend) are extracted from the OrderDate.

-Customer-level features: The number of past orders and the average spending for each customer are calculated.
+Customer features: The number of past orders and the average spending for each customer are calculated to provide insights into their purchasing behavior.

-## Recommendation Models
+## Recommendation Models 🧠
-The document explores three different methods for generating recommendations:
+The project uses three models to generate recommendations:

 ## 1. Item-Based Collaborative Filtering (Item-CF)
-This method finds relationships between items by analyzing what people typically buy together.
-The process is as follows:

-Transaction Matrix: A binary matrix is created where each row represents a transaction (an order), and each column represents an item (e.g., 'Pepperoni Pizza,' 'Coke,' 'Fries').
-A "1" indicates the item was in the order, and a "0" indicates it was not.

-Cosine Similarity: The similarity between every pair of items is calculated using cosine similarity.
-This measures how often items appear together in the same orders.

-Recommendations: To recommend items for a main item (e.g., 'Margherita' pizza), the model finds the items with the highest similarity scores and suggests them as complementary items.
+This is the most straightforward approach.
+It identifies relationships between items by creating a matrix that shows how often items are purchased together.
+The similarity between items is then calculated using cosine similarity.
+To recommend a complementary item for a main_item, the model finds other items with the highest similarity scores and suggests them.

-Example: The model recommends 'Orange Juice,' 'Garlic Bread,' 'Spring Rolls,' 'Brownie,' 'Fries,' and 'Coke' for a Margherita pizza.
+For 'Margherita' pizza, the recommendations are: 'Water', 'Fries', 'Soup', 'Pudding', 'Fanta', 'Orange Juice'.

+For 'Veg Kebab', the recommendations are: 'Lemonade', 'Mashed Potatoes', 'Garlic Mushrooms', 'Cake', 'Garlic Bread', 'Orange Juice'.

+For 'Fettuccine Alfredo', the recommendations are: 'Orange Juice', 'Salad', 'Garlic Mushrooms', 'Brownie', 'Lemonade', 'Mashed Potatoes'.

-## 2. Random Forest Classifier
+## 2. Random Forest Classifier (Context-Aware)
-This approach uses a machine learning model to predict which complementary items a customer is likely to purchase.

-Features: The model is trained on features like the MainItem, Hour, DayOfWeek, and IsWeekend.
-These features are one-hot encoded to be used by the model.

-Target: The target variable is the set of complementary items in each order.
-Since multiple items can be present, a

-MultiLabelBinarizer is used to handle this.

-Model: A MultiOutputClassifier with a RandomForestClassifier is used, which is suitable for predicting multiple target labels at once.

-Training and Prediction: The model is trained on a portion of the data (X_train, Y_train).
-When a new

-main_item is given, the model predicts the probability of each complementary item being chosen.

-Example: The model recommends 'Lemonade,' 'Fries,' 'Coke,' 'Pepsi,' 'Garlic Bread,' and 'Water' for a Margherita pizza.
+This model goes beyond simple item pairings by incorporating contextual features.
+It is trained to predict the probability of a customer ordering a complementary item based on the MainItem, Hour, DayOfWeek, IsWeekend, PastOrders, and AvgSpend.
+A MultiOutputClassifier is used, as it can predict multiple complementary items at once.

+With specific context (hour=18, dayofweek=5, is_weekend=1, past_orders=10, avg_spend=20), the recommendations

+For 'Margherita' are: 'Mashed Potatoes', 'Pepsi', 'Orange Juice', 'Fanta', 'Coke', 'Garlic Bread'.

+For 'Pepperoni Calzone' under the same context, the recommendations are: 'Orange Juice', 'Coke', 'Pepsi', 'Salad', 'Mashed Potatoes', 'Garlic Bread'.

-## 3. XGBoost Classifier (Optional)
+## 3. XGBoost Classifier (Context-Aware)
-This section introduces an alternative to the Random Forest model using XGBoost, a powerful gradient-boosting algorithm.

-Setup: The process is similar to the Random Forest model, using a MultiOutputClassifier with an XGBClassifier.

-Training and Prediction: The model is trained on the same features and target variables as the Random Forest model.
-It then predicts the probability of each complementary item for a given main item.
+Similar to the Random Forest model, XGBoost is a powerful, context-aware algorithm used to make predictions.
+It is trained on the same features to predict the probability of complementary items.

-Example: The model recommends 'Water,' 'Coke,' 'Pepsi,' 'Onion Rings,' 'Garlic Bread,' and 'Orange Juice' for a Margherita pizza.

-## All three models provide different, but valid, recommendations, demonstrating various approaches to solving the same problem.
+Under the same context as the Random Forest example, the recommendations

+For 'Margherita' are: 'Orange Juice', 'Chicken Wings', 'Pepsi', 'Garlic Bread', 'Onion Rings', 'Garlic Mushrooms'.

+For 'Vegan Fish & Chips', the recommendations are: 'Ice Cream', 'Coke', 'Water', 'Fries', 'Onion Rings', 'Pepsi'.

+## Conclusion
+The project successfully demonstrates three distinct approaches to building a food recommendation system: a simple, association-based model (Item-CF) and two more advanced, context-aware machine learning models (Random Forest and XGBoost).
+Each model produces a different set of recommendations, highlighting the fact that including contextual features such as time and customer behavior can significantly alter the results.
+This makes the recommendations more personalized and potentially more accurate.

+contextual features such as time and customer behavior can significantly alter the results.
+This makes the recommendations more personalized and potentially more accurate.